 Washington’s haunted houses are some of the scariest in the United States.
 Enjoy a great night out with your spouse, date, or friends.
 Expect to be terrified at these haunted houses.
 For the price of a movie ticket you can be part of the action as you come face to face with terror.
 Most haunts use animatronics, great props, Hollywood-worthy sets, sound effects, and actors with makeup beyond belief.
 You will be frightened.
 Find all the local haunted houses, haunted trails, haunted corn mazes, haunted hayrides, haunted house near me, scream parks, and other Halloween fun attractions across the state.
 There are more than a few vampires, zombies, clowns, monsters, and creatures running around these haunt venues.
-The vampires in Washington State are always ready to scare visitors to their humble abode.
+The vampires in Washington State are always ready to scare visitors to their humble abode – and they aren’t always vegans who glitter in the sun.
 In fact, you might say that they are evergreen, like the state’s nickname, in that they relive the excitement of scaring their first person with every subsequent individual.
 Care to donate a little blood?